Hong Kong: Transport

 Hong Kong has a highly developed, sophisticated transport network.
-Over 90% of daily trips are made on public transport, the highest percentage in the world.
-The Octopus card, a contactless smart payment card, is widely accepted on railways, buses and ferries, and can be used for payment in most retail stores.
+Over 90% of the daily trips made by its residents are made with public transport, the highest percentage in the world.
+The Octopus card, a contactless smart payment card made for Hong Kong, is widely accepted on railways, trams, buses and ferries, and can be used for payment in most retail stores.
+Alternative payments such as Apple Pay, AliPay, Mastercard and Visa have also been gradually introduced to public transports.

 The Peak Tram, Hong Kong's first public transport system, has provided funicular rail transport between Central and Victoria Peak since 1888.

-The Central and Western District has an extensive system of escalators and moving pavements, including the Mid-Levels escalator (the world's longest outdoor covered escalator system).
-Hong Kong Tramways covers a portion of Hong Kong Island.
-The Mass Transit Railway (MTR) is an extensive passenger rail network, connecting 93 metro stations throughout the territory.
+The Central and Western District has an extensive system of escalators and moving pavements, which being the Mid-Levels escalator, the world's longest outdoor covered escalator system.

+Hong Kong Tramways’ tram network covers a portion of Hong Kong Island, covering from Kennedy Town to Shau Kei Wan, with a branch to Happy Valley.
+It operates 6 routes and has had a rideship of 42,558 in 2022.
+It began servicing Hong Kong since 1904.
+Hong Kong Tramways currently holds the Guinness World Record as the "Largest double-decker tram fleet in service", certified on 30 July 2021, with a fleet of 165 double-decker trams.
+The fleet of trams was mostly built by Hong Kong Tramways.

+The Mass Transit Railway (MTR) is an extensive passenger rail network, connecting 99 metro stations and 68 light-rail stops throughout the territory.
 With a daily ridership of almost five million, the system serves 41% of all public transit passengers in the city and has an on-time rate of 99.9%.
 Cross-boundary train service to Shenzhen is offered by the East Rail line, and longer-distance inter-city trains to Guangzhou, Shanghai, and Beijing are operated from Hung Hom station.
+This train service has however been suspended since the outbreak of COVID-19, and officially closed by the State Council on 31 July 2024, as announced by the General Administration of Customs, citing that high-speed passenger trains have effectively met the travel needs of passengers between the mainland and Hong Kong.
 Connecting service to the national high-speed rail system is provided at West Kowloon railway station.